matt-dray/hexbase/README.md

 The package uses the inbuilt {grid} graphics system and the sister package [{gridGeometry}](https://cran.r-project.org/package=gridGeometry).
 The package may include more 'gridverse' packages in future.
-Otherwise it's BYOIAF ('bring your own images and fonts').

 ## Example